 Training and events

 These one-day workshops are taught by teachers from the University of Cambridge, inspiring social entrepreneurs and professionals like accountants or lawyers with relevant social sector experience.
-You’ll meet journalists, investors and social sector leaders who can help your business grow.
+You’ll meet investors and social sector leaders who can help your business grow.
 The sessions cover finance, governance, marketing and sales, human resources, tax, personal resilience and more.

 Funding and finance